jerosajose/onliine/README.md

 ## Status
 This project is on its early development phase, meaning that is quite incomplete, might contain errors, has poorly written code and hence I will not focus on performance at the moment.
-The project is on a hiatus until I deploy the next update due to me needing to concentrate on my ongoing school course.
+The project is on a hiatus until I deploy the next update due to me needing to concentrate on ~~my ongoing school course~~ university.
 New stuff coming this summer.

 Visit [this website](https://jerosajose.github.io/res/sysver.txt) to check the latest version available.